adam-zakaria/mqtt_sim/README.md

 # Introduction
-This project protoypes MQTT messages simulation and a production CI / CD pipeline using GitHub Actions actions.
+This project protoypes MQTT messages simulation and a production CI / CD pipeline using GitHub actions.

 It installs a Mosqito MQTT broker, publishes messages on a topic, and subscribes to messages  on the topic.
 Then, it tests the messages are sent.